-For the summer of 2015 the Global Education Office will fund three unique undergraduate fellowship awards for research projects, mentored by VCU faculty.
+For the summer the Global Education Office will fund three unique undergraduate fellowship awards for research projects, mentored by VCU faculty.
 Research proposals should show evidence of significant engagement with a culture originating from outside of the US that is different from the applicant’s native culture.

 Undergraduate Fellowships for Community Engaged and Translational Research

-For the summer of 2015 the Division of Community Engagement and the Center for Clinical and Translational Research (CCTR) will fund three undergraduate community-engaged research fellowship awards for research projects mentored by VCU faculty and carried out in collaboration with a community partner.
+For the summer the Division of Community Engagement and the Center for Clinical and Translational Research (CCTR) will fund three undergraduate community-engaged research fellowship awards for research projects mentored by VCU faculty and carried out in collaboration with a community partner.

 Undergraduate Fellowship for Clinical and Translational Research

-For the summer of 2015 the VCU Center for Clinical and Translational Research will fund one undergraduate research fellowship award for a clinical translational research project focused on human health and mentored by a VCU faculty member.
+For the summer the VCU Center for Clinical and Translational Research will fund one undergraduate research fellowship award for a clinical translational research project focused on human health and mentored by a VCU faculty member.

 Undergraduate Research Fellowship for Inclusive Excellence